 Order confirmation emails are opened nine out of ten times as customers naturally want to see if everything is alright after they've spent money.
-Because of this high open rate these emails are great for up- or cross-selling, requesting feedback and also putting customer's minds at ease by providing them with delivery information.
+Because of this high open rate, these emails are great for up- or cross-selling, requesting feedback, and also putting customers' minds at ease by providing them with delivery information.

-At this stage of the customer lifecycle the customer has already bought something, so they are far more receptive to do something else and it feels natural to them.
+At this stage of the customer lifecycle the customer has already bought something, so they are far more receptive to doing something else and it feels natural to them.
 Ask them to complete their online profile, sign up for a newsletter, etc.

 Feedback Request Emails

-These emails serve a double purpose - They show your customer that you care about their opinion, and to gather data and improve your customer journey for future customers.
+These emails serve a double purpose - They show your customer that you care about their opinion, and gather data and improve your customer journey for future customers.
 The data received from customer feedback is super valuable and can be used on your website or other marketing emails to entice other customers to buy from you or to buy a specific product.

 - Be sure to act on feedback received from customers.
 If the customer did not enjoy a certain aspect of the customer journey, change it and then let them know that their feedback inspired a change.

 It is crucial for any store to re-engage with inactive customers to try and get them to buy again.
 There are many ways to use win-back emails to your advantage, but again relevance is key.
 If a customer previously bought a cell phone, a great re-engagement would be to offer them new accessories specific to the phone they bought.
-In other cases where a subscription might have been cancelled, you can ask a customer to provide feedback on why a cancellation was made and even offer a discount on future purchases.
+In other cases where a subscription might have been canceled, you can ask a customer to provide feedback on why a cancellation was made and even offer a discount on future purchases.